John Dolben: Death and family

 At Easter 1686, returning to York from London, he came into contact with a smallpox victim, caught the infection and died a few days later.
 His last months are said to have been greatly troubled by King James II's attempts to re-establish the Roman Catholic faith.

 He married Catherine Sheldon, a niece of Gilbert Sheldon, Archbishop of Canterbury; her father was Ralph Sheldon of Stanton, Staffordshire.
 He had two sons, Gilbert, judge of the Court of Common Pleas (Ireland) and first of the Dolben baronets, and John Dolben, a well-known politician.
 A daughter named Catherine died in infancy.
 From a letter Gilbert wrote in 1691 it seems that the Archbishop was much troubled in his last years by John's profligate behaviour: he was a confirmed gambler who went through all his money, and then lost the fortune he had gained by marriage to the heiress Elizabeth Mulso.
 His uncle the judge disinherited him, and by 1691 his wife and children were living on the charity of friends.
 According to Gilbert, his father's enemies happily seized on this family tragedy as evidence that the Archbishop was a bad or neglectful parent.

 The Archbishop Dolben cup presented at the York International 9s rugby league festival is named after John Dolben.

 In literature

-John Dryden, in Absalom and Achitophel, gave a portrait of Dolben: "Him of the Western dome, whose weighty senseFlows in fit words and heavenly eloquence."
+John Dryden, in his poem Absalom and Achitophel, mentions Dolben, describing him as:

+"Him of the Western dome, whose weighty senseFlows in fit words and heavenly eloquence."